jonathanezeugo/Data_Journalism_and_D3_Challenge/README.md

 * This included State abbreviations in the circles.

 * Created and situated chart axes and labels to the left and bottom of the chart respectively.

-* The finalized app has been deployed to github page.
-Click [here](https://jonathanezeugo.github.io/D3-Challenge/index.html) to view the rendered page.

 ### Bonus: Creating the interactive scatter plot